CloudsWeight/Casino/README.md

 # Basic Usage
 Copy casino folder to computer, run the craps.py script to see basic example.
 The current automation is to have all players bet a random sum of money on hard 12.

-The ultimate goal is to simlate a craps table and have the random players automatically place bets and roll the dice.
+The goal is to simulate a craps table, have the random players automatically place and collect bets at the table, and create a database of table information to perform data analysis.
-In the process of creating complex statistics from player rolls.